 Entities providing outsourced processing services qualify as processors.
-The processor must only act on instructions from the personally identifiable information (PII) owner, unless he or she is required to act by law.
+The processor must only act on instructions from the PII owner unless he or she is required to act by law.

 The PII owner must ensure that the processors it selects provide sufficient guarantees that the required technical and organisational security measures are carried out.
 Compliance by the processors with the relevant measures must be ensured by the PII owner.